alx-sch/42_born2beroot/README.md

 - **`cpu_l=$(top -bn1 | grep '^%Cpu' | cut -c 9- | xargs | awk '{printf("%.1f%%"), $1 + $3}')`**
     - Purpose: Retrieves CPU load percentage.
-    - b: batch (snapshot) → not interactive / real-time updates
+    - b: batch (snapshot) → not dynamic/real-time updates
     - n1: runs for a single iteration and then stops
     - Explanation: Uses **`top`** to get CPU usage information, extracts the CPU load percentage, and formats the result to one decimal place (**`xargs`** takes the output of the previous command and converts it into arguments, turning the multi-column output into a single line of space-separated values).